 It has been claimed that sea ice loss in the Arctic is already significantly boosting global radiative forcing (RF; the actual energy imbalance caused by human emissions since AD1750 that drives global warming, measured in Watts per square metre of the Earth’s surface).
 Many claims mix and match different units and scales, so for accuracy and understanding below we’ve found the appropriate RF value and then estimate 21st century temperature impact using a transient climate response of +~2oC per doubling of CO2 (relevant over a few decades, versus a climate sensitivity of +~3oC per 2xCO2 for a timescale of centuries).
 For example, the current total change in RF due to human activity is +2.3 W/m², which translates to a near-term warming of 1.2oC.

 It’s been suggested that sea ice loss in the Arctic is already having the same effect as one quarter of all the CO2 released since 1979 as a result of the ice albedo effect.
-The source of this claim calculated that the increase in RF from melting sea ice is equivalent to 25% of the warming caused by CO2 alone from 1979-2011 (equivalent to an increase in RF of ~0.2 W/m², which would lead to ~0.11oC of warming).
-However, a reply paper has disputed this calculation on the basis that the original paper didn’t take into account counteracting negative feedbacks from Arctic clouds.
-Instead, global energy balance observations and RF estimates indicate that Arctic sea ice loss has so far had a smaller global impact (+RF ~0.1 W/m², equal to +~0.05oC) relative to current overall forcing.
+The source of this number calculated that the increase in RF from melting sea ice is equivalent to 25% of the warming caused by CO2 alone from 1979 to 2011 or 2016 (equivalent to an increase in RF of ~0.2 W/m², which would lead to ~0.11oC of warming).
+Other model-based estimates for this tend to be a bit lower, at around ~0.1 W/m² from 1979-2007 (equal to +~0.05oC), although this does not include the large drops in ASSI since 2007 which likely accounts for much of the difference by 2016.
+There is also uncertainty over how much cloud feedbacks might interact with ASSI loss, with some arguing that negative cloud feedbacks elsewhere will counteract Arctic changes, while others predicting a probably negligible or maybe even a positive feedback from clouds.

-Even so, this means a summer ice-free Arctic – which we would expect within the next few decades unless aggressive emissions reductions are pursued in the next decade or so – will add a further ~0.16oC to global warming earlier than originally expected, and although small this makes it that much more difficult to limit warming beyond 2oC.
+Even so, this means a summer ice-free Arctic – which we would expect within the next few decades unless aggressive emissions reductions are pursued in the next decade or so – will add ~0.15-0.2oC (of which around half has already happened) to global warming earlier than originally expected, and although small this makes it that much more difficult to limit warming beyond 2oC.
 However, this additional warming will be mostly concentrated in the Arctic and most keenly felt regionally rather than globally, contributing to the already observed “Arctic amplification” of global warming.
 The Arctic has already warmed up about twice as much as the global average, which as well as helping to melt sea ice is also affecting ice on Greenland and the permafrost and Boreal forests surrounding the Arctic Ocean:

 This amplified Arctic warming could in turn affect the Northern Polar Jet Stream, a “river” of fast-moving wind high up in the troposphere (the bottom layer of Earth’s atmosphere) which dictates much of the Northern Hemisphere’s broader weather.